What is Brand Architecture?

 A good Australian example is Milo, which has its own brand personality and marketing, but the Nestlé name subtly reassures consumers of quality and trust.

-Choosing the Right Brand Architecture
+How to Choose the Right Brand Architecture

 Picking the right approach means balancing several factors.
 Building multiple brands can be costly, so sometimes focusing on a single strong brand is smarter.
-Expanding into new markets can confuse or alienate audiences, while moving into lower-value or high-risk markets can affect perception, where creating a separate brand might help.
-Risk management is also a consideration.
+Expanding into new markets can sometimes confuse or alienate existing audiences.

 A well-designed brand architecture improves marketing efficiency, aligns your value propositions with the right audiences, and creates a clear framework for launching or updating products in the future.